Payment for order flow: History

-PFOF dates back to at least 1984 as noted in the 1993 remarks of Richard Y. Roberts, Commissioner, U.S. Securities and Exchange Commission, entitled "Payment for Order Flow" in regards to a letter from Richard G. Ketchum, Director, Division of Market Regulation, SEC, to John E. Pinto, senior Vice President, NASD, dated October 5, 1984: "When the Commission first became aware of payment for order flow practices in the OTC market in late 1984, the Division of Market Regulation ('Division') wrote to the National Association of Securities Dealers ('NASD') to express its concerns and to request that the NASD 'consider possible measures to address any problems observed in this area.'
+PFOF dates back to at least 1984 as noted in the 1993 remarks of Richard Y. Roberts, Commissioner, U.S. Securities and Exchange Commission (SEC), entitled "Payment for Order Flow" in regards to a letter from Richard G. Ketchum, Director, Division of Market Regulation, SEC, to John E. Pinto, Senior Vice President, NASD, dated October 5, 1984:

+When the Commission first became aware of payment for order flow practices in the OTC market in late 1984, the Division of Market Regulation ("Division") wrote to the National Association of Securities Dealers ("NASD") to express its concerns and to request that the NASD "consider possible measures to address any problems observed in this area".
 In the ensuing years, the Commission has requested information from the NASD and the exchanges to determine the extent of payment for order flow practices.

-PFOF was endorsed by Bernie Madoff, a market maker who pioneered computer-driven order fulfillment.
-In a 2000 interview, he described it as a way for market makers to outsource the task of finding orders to fulfill.